-Dr. Craig J. Goergen joined the Weldon School at Purdue University as an Assistant Professor of Biomedical Engineering in December of 2012.
+Dr. Craig J. Goergen joined the Weldon School at Purdue University as Assistant Professor of Biomedical Engineering in December of 2012.
 With his training in bioengineering, imaging research background, and industry experience in one of the largest biotechnology companies in the world (Genentech Inc.), Dr. Goergen and his group are uniquely positioned to identify and address clinical needs related to medical imaging and diagnostics.
 The mission of the Cardiovascular Imaging Research Laboratory (CVIRL) is to advance imaging techniques for the study of disease progression, ultimately enhancing the clinical care of patients and improving quality of life.
 The original focus of the CVIRL was to develop imaging techniques to study both cardiac and vascular disease, but current efforts take a more expansive approach, including research projects ranging from cancer to diabetes.
-Furthering his research potential through connections with key clinical collaborators, Dr. Goergen is also an Adjunct Assistant Professor of Surgery in the Indiana University School of Medicine.
+Furthering his research potential through connections with key clinical collaborators, Dr. Goergen is also an Adjunct Assistant Professor of Surgery in the Indiana University School of Medicine and in 2018 was named the Leslie A. Geddes Assistant Professor or Biomedical Engineering.
 The research led by Dr. Goergen in the CVIRL embodies the breadth and depth required to significantly advance the field of biomedical imaging.
 Three of his group’s major research efforts are summarized below.

 Dr. Goergen has been studying abdominal aortic aneurysms for more than a decade.
 His work has revealed that aortic pulsatility is constant across species , MRI can be used to quantify aortic curvature and strain , and angiotensin II (AngII) infusion in apolipoprotein E-deficient (apoE-/-) leads to leftward expanding suprarenal aortic dissections .
 These efforts have been cited in several important review articles by other experts in the field [4, 5, 6, 7, 8].
 Then in a 2015 study, his group used two established experimental AAA models in an article published in the “Animal Models of Human Pathology” issue of BioMed Research International .
 The elastase perfusion model leads to fusiform AAAs with focally degraded elastin, while AngII infusion causes spontaneous dissecting AAAs with true and false lumens.
 High frequency ultrasound revealed volumetric growth, reduced circumferential strain, and altered blood flow dynamics in both models.